Quaggles/SwarmUI-FaceTools/README.md

 5. Run the command `python.exe -m pip install insightface`, if using Powershell you might need to prepend commands with `./` to ensure it doesn't find your global python install on PATH
 6. If all goes well this should compile insightface successfully and you can continue

-### ComfyUI execution error: `[ONNXRuntimeError] : 7 : INVALID_PROTOBUF : Load model from .../inswapper_128.onnx failed:Protobuf parsing failed`

-Try going to the folder in the error message and deleting the `inswapper_128.onnx` model and replacing it with a version downloaded directly from [here](https://huggingface.co/datasets/Gourieff/ReActor/tree/main/models)

 ### An error occurs when clicking 'Generate' when using ReActor

 Read through the [ReActor Troubleshooting Guide](https://github.com/Gourieff/ComfyUI-ReActor#troubleshooting) and see if any match your error.